lsds/sgx-lkl/docs/LKLSchedulingAndPthreadsSupport.md

 # LKL Scheduling and Pthreads Support

 ## Pre-requisites
-Please read the [threading docs](Threading.md) for a good overview of LKL threading concepts.
+Please read [Threading.md](Threading.md) for a good overview of SGX-LKL threading concepts.

 ## Thread identities
 A thread has 3 identities:
 - Linux process context - `task_struct`
-- LKL arch specific process context - `[thread_info](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/include/asm/thread_info.h#L29)`
+- LKL arch specific process context - [`thread_info`](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/include/asm/thread_info.h#L29)
 - LKL host thread context, implemented in SGX-LKL by `lthread`s.

 Not every lthread corresponds to a LKL thread.
 In conventional LKL usage, the Linux process contexts are allocated lazily on the first system call.
 In cloned threads, the Linux process context is allocated eagerly during thread creation.

 In general once LKL knows about a lthread, there is a 1:1 mapping between these identities.
-We'll detail some exceptions later in the `pthread_create` section.
+Later we'll detail an exception to this in the [pthread_create](#pthread_create) section.

 ## LKL's CPU Lock:
 The LKL CPU lock allows a single thread to be running inside LKL.